Dock Of The Bay | Chords + Lyrics

 Outro (whistle)

-The chords Dock Of The Bay employs are not diatonic.
-We are in the key of G, but we wander outside constantly.
+The chords employed in (Sittin’ On) The Dock Of The Bay are not diatonic.
+We’re in the key of G, but the song constantly wanders outside of it.

-The verse moves G – B7 – C – A. Only G and C are diatonic.
-B and A should have been minor.
+The verse moves G5–B7–C–A. Only G and C are diatonic.
+B and A should have been minor chords.

-Dock Of The Bay’s chorus chords continues the rule-breaking by moving G – E, rather than Em.
+(Sittin’ On) The Dock Of The Bay‘s chorus chords continue the rule-breaking by moving G–E, rather than Em.
 We also get another A chord.
+The E is chord VI, so we call it a VIx, like this:

-The M8, which is usually the section that breaks away from the rest of the song is actually diatonic as it goes I – V – IV, or G – D – C. At the end of this section, we break the rules again as we get an F chord (bVIIx).
+The M8 section, which usually breaks away from the rest of the song, is initially diatonic as it goes I – V – IV, or G5–D5–C.

-Finally, we have one more twist.
-During the outro, we move from G to E again, but instead of playing the chords for one bar each, we play G for three bars, and E for just one bar.
+Finally, there’s one more twist.
+During the outro, we move from G to E again, but instead of playing the chords for one bar each, we play G for three bars and E for just one bar.
+That E is now also an E7, like this:

 (Sittin’ On) The Dock Of The Bay was written by Otis Redding and Stax house band guitarist Steve Cropper.